Anti-racism statement

 The Walton Centre formally outlined our commitment to becoming an anti-racist organisation when we published our initial Anti-Racism Statement in February 2024.

-In recent months, racist attacks, hatred and violence have dominated the media, both locally and across the country.
+Racist attacks, hatred and violence continue to dominate the media, both locally and across the country.
 We know that this small minority do not speak for the vast majority of our community and in light of this, we felt it was important to restate our position.

 The Walton Centre has a zero tolerance to racism and other actions which compromise freedom and equality; discrimination in any form, in any setting, is unacceptable.